Updated: Mar 5

 kids busy during the difficult period that is the COVID-19 pandemic.
 Every week, campers learn about a different opera, taught by skilled educators as well as by some of the best artists in the world, including Christine Goerke and Javier Camarena.
 This camp could very well become a yearly tradition.
 Hopefully, it does.

-And let’s be clear.
-They are NOT alone in this endeavor.
 Several other companies have engaged with online summer camps throughout the COVID-19 pandemic including Sarasota Opera, the Bel Canto Boot Camp, the LA Opera, the Dallas Opera, and the Houston Grand Opera.

 These are all fantastic examples of what opera houses are doing to help “open the house doors,” so to speak, for young people.
 There are many more things that opera houses (and artists) are doing, and even more things that they should be doing.
 Most of the responsibility, though, falls on the children themselves!

 Many ask me how I came to adore the opera.
 Well, it all starts with determination.
 Without truly wanting to, no one can truly commit.
 If forced, one will not enjoy the process of learning about opera.
 The first step is understanding that listening to opera should not be a task, but a pleasure.

 In an interview with Appreciate Opera, countertenor Anthony Roth Costanzo, when asked about how to get more young people interested in opera, replied, “[T]oo often, I think, the explaining of everything, the ‘let me give you the translation,’ ‘let me tell you the story,’ does not interest the kids.
 The kids are interested in some instant connection … and in my experience, the easiest one is emotion.”